A beard that has been growing for four months is categorized as a medium-length beard.

 It goes without saying that if you grow your beard out for full 16 weeks without any trimming or shaving in-between, your beard should start to look pretty impressive by now.

-But at the same time, without any trimming, a beard that has been grown wildly for a whopping four months will look seriously unkempt and messy (which is why many men choose to trim their necklines and lineup their cheeks when growing big beards).
+But at the same time, without any trimming, a beard that has been grown wildly for a whopping four months will look seriously unkempt and messy, like a proper scraggly beard (which is why many men choose to trim their necklines and lineup their cheeks when growing big beards).

 In the examples below, you can see a series of four month beards, so that you can craft a visual image of how a 4 month beard could look like on you (unless, you already grew that before coming to this article!)